catseye/Etcha/README.markdown

 behaviour with respect to the View.
 For example, the Model exposes the pen up/down semantics, but it is the Controller that implements the rule that `>>>>` toggles the pen position.

+Cat's Eye Technologies' ridiculously over-engineering implementation of Etcha is in the public domain.

 Happy Etchin'!
 Chris Pressey